zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/create-flow/create-flow.md

 # Create Integration flow

 ## Introduction
-This lab will walk you through the steps to create an end-to-end integration of reading a file from File Server and insert the data set in an ADW Table.
+This lab will walk you through the steps to create an end-to-end integration of reading a file from File Server and insert the data set in an Oracle Autonomous (ADW) Table.

 Estimated Lab Time: 15 minutes